blockchain-unica/rosetta-smart-contracts/contracts/vault/README.md

 The withdrawal is finalized only after the wait time has passed since the request.
 During the wait time, the request can be cancelled by using a recovery key.

-## Expected Features
+## Required functionalities

-- Asset transfer
+- Native tokens
-- Abort conditions
+- Time constraints
-- (External) contract call
+- Transaction revert

 ## Implementations